 Muhammad Fadhil Jayakusuma - ACS Jakarta

 In the past, I found myself apprehensive about seizing opportunities and lacking the courage to step out of my comfort zone due to a deep-rooted fear of failure.
 The mere thought of making mistakes or not living up to expectations would cause me to retreat and play it safe.
-The fear of the unknown derived from the uncertainty of the future has restricted me from advancing through the realms of human endvaour.
+The fear of the unknown derived from the uncertainty of the future has restricted me from advancing through the realms of human endeavour.
 However, as I embarked on my journey of personal growth and self-discovery, I gradually recognized the intrinsic value of failure and how it may act as a catalyst for learning and development of one’s character.
 As I opened myself up to taking risks and embracing uncertainty, I witnessed firsthand the transformative power of failure.
 Every stumble became a valuable lesson, providing me with insights, skills, and perspectives that I would have otherwise missed.
 It was through these experiences that I gained a deep appreciation for the growth mindset, acknowledging the gravity of pushing beyond my limits.

 As I reflect upon my experience with CAS Camp Garut, my personal project, and the personal growth it has brought, I can't help but connect it to the invaluable lesson of learning from failure and embracing the courage to seize opportunities and dive into the unknown.
 This endavour taught me the importance of pushing past my comfort zone and embracing new challenges.
 In the beginning, the mere thought of stepping into uncharted territory filled me with an overwhelming sense of anxiety.
 The fear of the unknown loomed large, overshadowing any inkling of desire to embark and embrace new endavours.
 As the sign-up period approached, I convinced myself that I would let the opportunity slip away like a gentle breeze, blowing away blindly.
 But I was mistaken.
 It was my parents, the two unwavering pillars of influence in my life, who refused to let me shy away from this transformative opportunity.
 Their stiff insistence acted as a catalyst, urging me to seize the chance to swim in this sea of mystery.
 Reluctantly, yet with an ink of curiosity and a glimmer of hope, I unwillingly made the decision to take that leap of faith.
 In just three days, fate intervened in the most unexpected manner.
 Against all odds, I was bestowed with the honor of being selected as the main leader of this large scale project.
 The news came as a whirlwind, sudden and surprising, stirring a collection of emotions within me; excitement, fear, and a lingering self-doubt.
 Suddenly, the weight of responsibility rested upon my shoulders, propelling me to confront my deepest fears and insecurities head-on.